supriya350/Cloud-Computing/README.md

 ARCHITECTURE:- Cloud Computing technology is used by both small and large organizations to store the information in cloud and access it from anywhere at anytime using the internet connection.
 Cloud Computing Architecture is divided into two parts- FRONT END, BACK END.

                                  CLIENT INFRASTRUCTURE              front end
                                          ^
                                          |
                                          |
                                      APPLICATION                    backend
     MANAGEMENT                           SERVICE
                                       RUNTIME CLOUD                       SECURITY
                                         STORAGE
                                     INFRASTRUCTURE

   Client Infrastructure: front end include GUI, it is used by client side eg chrome, firefox.
   Application:- Any software Platform that client wants to access.
   Service :- Which type of service you accesss according to client.
   Runtime Cloud:- Provides execution
   Storage:- Huge storage capacity
-     Infrastructure:-  provides services on host level, application, network cloud infrastructure, Mnagement:- used to manage such as application, services, runtime cloud, storage, infrastructure.
+  Infrastructure:-  provides services on host level, application, network cloud infrastructure, Management:- used to manage such as application, services, runtime cloud, storage, infrastructure.
 Backend:- used by service provider manages all resources to provide cloud computing.
 Front end:-  used by client.